Khlong Thawi Watthana

 The purpose of this excavation, was to correct the shallowness of Khlong Maha Sawat and Khlong Phasi Charoen, including to increase the areas for cultivation on the banks of the khlong amount 10,880 acres.
 Khlong Thawi Watthana also flows through other khlongs in a way that obstructs.
-Hence, people therefore colloquially those areas as "Khlong Khwang" (คลองขวาง, "impeded canal") according to its course.
+Hence, people therefore colloquially those areas as "Khlong Khwang" (คลองขวาง, lit. 'impeded canal') according to its course.

 Khlong Thawi Watthana currents passing through the area of Thawi Watthana District, which is an administration area of Bangkok, and it has been separated from Taling Chan District since March 6, 1998.

 The areas along both sides of khlong are orchards, paddy fields, and also having rotary cultivations all year round, such as lotus plantations, paddy fields, vegetable gardens, orchards, flowering plant farms, decorative plant of farms.
 The kind of flowering plants which made a credit to Khlong Thawi Watthana is orchids.

 The interesting places nearby Khlong Thawi Watthana are as follows, group of phuang malai (Thai floral garland) that was made from earth of jasmine's fragrance, it was set up to teach phuang malais's elaboration, and Thai handicrafts with earth of jasmine's fragrance, Thonburi Market, also known as Sanam Luang 2, the weekend flea market of various goods, such as agricultural equipments, ornamental plants, aquarium fish, similar to Chatuchak Weekend Market in the downtown, as well as Tawee Wattana Palace, the resident of King Vajiralongkorn (Rama X), the present King of Thailand, etc.

+Thawi Watthana Road, formerly and colloquially known as Liab Khlong Thawi Watthana Road, is a road approximately 10 km in length.
+It runs parallel to the western side of Khlong Thawi Watthana, passing through Nong Khaem District and Thawi Watthana District.
+The road intersects with Aksa Road near the area close to Thawi Watthana Palace.
+This road (including Aksa Road and nearby Phutta Monthon Sai 3 Road) is also one of the popular areas in Bangkok for water-splashing activities during the Songkran Festival (April 13–15).
+However, due to its proximity to the royal residence and resulting security concerns, as well as traffic disruptions caused by road closures, there are frequent debates almost every year regarding whether Songkran celebrations should be permitted in this area.